 2. Obstructions in the path of the work triangle appliances.

 Not only do you need enough space, but you also need to be able to walk directly from station to station.
-If, for example, a pantry door swings out in front of the stove, or the corner of an island juts into the shortest path between the stove and the sink, walking around them is going to be really inefficient in the long term.
+If, for example, a pantry door swings out in front of the stove or the corner of a kitchen island juts into the shortest path between the stove and the sink, walking around them is going to be really inefficient in the long term.

 A big one to pay attention to is the direction the refrigerator door swings (on some models, the door can be mounted on either side).
 Bifold fridge doors can help save space and energy in smaller kitchens.